Bruno279J12/TailwindCSS-Framework/README.md

 # TailwindCSS-Framework
 TailwindCSS Framework presented by @MaykBrito in DoWhile2020.
-Clone from one of the pages of the Rockets made by TailwindCSS !.
-Customization of the page eat Website
+Clone from one of the pages of the Rocketseat Website.
+Customization of the page made by TailwindCSS !